bonny1992/informrr/README.md

 ### Vagrant
 I still haven't tested this with Vagrant, sorry.

+# To do
+- Eh honestly a better error handling, right now it's pretty _large_.
+- More entry customization
+- Maybe a web page for customizing things?
+- I'm accepting suggestions :D
+___

 # Final thoughs
 I wrote this as I grew tired of the too many notifications I received when using Sonarr and Radarr, I hope you will find this useful too, even if it's not exactly polished or even...
 Good!